Best Patio Umbrella of 2021

 We wanted to test these products for durability, as they're designed to be left in the sun, shaken by the wind, and soaked by the rain.
 We tested this by raising and lowering each one fifty times in addition to our field testing.
 We also vigorously shook each one a hundred times to see what, if anything, rattled loose.
 We left them in the summer sun during a heatwave that bumped above 110°F, which only relented to make way for torrential rains — great for testing.
 They also each experienced wind up to 15 miles an hour, although we advise that you lower the canopies in anything beyond a light breeze.

 One thing we'd like to note is that a well-weighted base can make a real difference in the lifespan of your umbrella.
-None of these umbrellas come with weighted bases, so make sure you find the right base to fit your umbrella, and make sure it's heavy enough to withstand the weather your area is likely to experience.
+None of these umbrellas come with weighted bases, so make sure you find the right base to fit your umbrella and that it's heavy enough to withstand your area's typical weather.
 We like bases that were either modular or able to easily fill with water, rather than sandbags or large concrete bases, which tend to be less attractive in an aesthetic sense.

 Any time you're looking to enjoy your patio or backyard without roasting in the sun, the right patio umbrella can make all the difference.
 We hope you found our in-depth reviews and side-by-side comparisons, backed up by measurable metrics, helpful in finding the right shade for your outdoor spaces.